No results were found...

 You should have a clear idea of why you are sending each email campaign.
 Your email content calendar is a great place to define this to ensure your content pushes toward your business goals.

 Do you want your subscribers to follow you on social media?
 To buy a new product?
 To visit a web page, or to discover a new feature?
-Whatever goal you choose, just remember to make it ‘SMART’:
+Whatever goal you choose, just remember to make it Specific, Measurable, Achievable, Relevant and Time-based (SMART).

 SMART goals graphic explaining the acronym

-Let’s pretend we’re sending a promotional email to sell our new selection of umbrellas (I’m British, so that’s the first example that popped into my head!).
+Let’s pretend we’re sending a promotional email to sell our new selection of gloves and scarves.

 Our SMART goal could look something like this:

-• Specific: This email will motivate readers to click the link and visit the new umbrellas page
+• Specific: This email will motivate readers to click the link and visit the new product pages

 • Measurable: If the email click-through rate is above 10%, then we have achieved our goal